Can large language models effectively identify cybersecurity risks?

 TL;DR

-The ability to discriminate risky scenarios vs low-risk ones is one of the “hidden features” present in most later layers of Mistral7B.
+The ability to discriminate input scenarios/stories that carry high vs low cyber risk is one of the “hidden features” present in most later layers of Mistral7B.
 I developed and analyzed “linear probes” on those layers’ hidden activations, and found confidence that the model generally knows when “something is up” with a proposed text, vs low risk scenarios (F1>0.85 for 4 layers; AUC in some layers exceeds 0.96).
-The top neurons activating in risky scenarios also have security oriented effect on outputs, most increasing words (tokens) like “Virus” or “Attack” and questioning “necessity” or likelihood.
-My findings give me confidence that we could develop LLM based risk assessment systems (minus some signal/noise tradeoffs).
+The top neurons activating in risky scenarios also do have security-oriented effect on outputs, most increasing words (tokens) like “Virus” or “Attack”, and questioning “necessity” or likelihood.
+My findings provide some initial evidence that developing LLM-based risk assessment systems (minus some signal/noise tradeoffs) may be reasonable.

 Neuron activation patterns in most layers of Mistral7B (each with 14336 neurons) natively contain the indications needed to correctly discriminate the riskiest of two very similar scenario texts.